cloudevents/spec/primer.md

 CloudEvents, at its core, defines a set of metadata, called attributes, about the event being transferred between systems, and how those pieces of metadata should appear in that message.
-This metadata is meant to be the minimal set of information needed to route the request to the proper component that will process the event.
-So, while this might mean that some of the application data of the event itself might be duplicated as part of the CloudEvent's set of properties, this is to be done solely for the purpose of proper delivery of the message.
-Data that is meant strictly for use by the component processing the event should be within the event.
+This metadata is meant to be the minimal set of information needed to route the request to the proper component and to facilitate proper processing of the event by that component.
+So, while this might mean that some of the application data of the event itself might be duplicated as part of the CloudEvent's set of attributes, this is to be done solely for the purpose of proper delivery, and processing, of the message.
+Data that is not intended for that purpose should instead be placed within the event (the `data` attribute) itself.

 Along with the definition of these attributes, there will also be specifications of how to serialize the event in different formats and